 Thrush on the nipples can be very difficult to treat and should be done with the guidance of a healthcare provider.
 There are many treatment options from topical anti-fungal creams to anti-fungal oral medication; your doctor can help you decide the correct treatment to choose.
 An alternative health care practitioner, such as a naturopathic doctor, can provide guidance with the use of nutraceuticals and homeopathy.
 The most important part of treatment for thrush is to complete the treatment, even after your nipples begin to feel better.
 Tell your doctor if you are not feeling better within the first week of treatment.
-You can find a list of treatment options to discuss with your doctor in the information sheet on Thrush, available from your La Leche League Leader.
+You can find more information in Information Sheet #461 Thrush & the Breastfeeding Family (revised 2016), or contact a La Leche League Leader.

 Your baby may have white patches on the inside of his cheeks, roof of his mouth, inside of his gums or on his tongue that cannot be wiped off.
 He may also have a persistent, painful diaper rash.
 Occasionally, babies are fussy at breast when they have a yeast infection.

 Persistent nipple pain in the early weeks of breastfeeding that isn’t improved with a deep latch, or nipple pain that appears after several weeks or months of pain-free nursing, may be caused by thrush.
 Additional symptoms can include:

 - Itchy or burning nipples that appear bright pink or red, shiny, flaky, and/or have a rash with tiny blisters